Arena-Rosnav/.github/docs/packages/task_generator.md

+It appears that you want to structure information about a task generator component within the "Arena Rosnav" infrastructure, along with its various task modes, and the details of scenario and robot setup files.
+Below is the information presented in the requested format:

+---

 # Task Generator

-The task generator is a major part of the _Arena Rosnav_ infrastructure.
-The main tasks of this package are:
+The Task Generator is a critical component of the Arena Rosnav infrastructure.
+Its primary functions include:

-- Create and manager dynamic and static obstacles
+1. **Creating and Managing Obstacles:** This component is responsible for both dynamic and static obstacles within the simulation environment.

-- Create new goals and starting positions for every robot in the simulation
+2. **Generating Starting Positions and Goals:** It generates new starting positions and goals for every robot participating in the simulation.

-- Set up all robots for one simulation based on robot setup files
+3. **Setting Up Robots:** It prepares all the robots for a simulation based on robot setup files.

-- Read and set up existing setup files correctly
+4. **Reading and Configuring Setup Files:** The Task Generator can read and correctly set up existing configuration files for various simulation parameters.

 ## Task Modes

+The Task Generator operates in three primary modes, each serving a distinct purpose:

+1. **Random Mode:**
+   - In this mode, each simulation run features random starting positions and goals for the robots.
+   - The mode also involves the random placement of static, interactive, and dynamic obstacles within the environment.
+   - The number of obstacles is randomly determined for each run.

+2. **Scenario Mode:**
+   - This mode utilizes a predefined scenario that is repeated for each run.
+   - It requires a scenario file that specifies the initial positions of all robots, obstacles, waypoints, and goals.

+3. **Random Scenario Mode:**
+   - In this mode, obstacles are spawned at random locations.
+   - Waypoints are also placed randomly.
+   - However, the type and number of obstacles are predefined within an XML configuration file.

-## Scenario file
+## Scenario File

+The scenario file is a critical component for the "Scenario Mode" of the Task Generator.
+It contains information about the initial setup of a simulation run, including the positions of robots, obstacles, waypoints, and goals.
+This file provides a consistent environment for repeated simulations based on a predefined scenario.

-## Robot setup file
+## Robot Setup File

+The robot setup file is essential for configuring the robots participating in the simulation.
+It contains details about each robot's characteristics, such as its model, sensors, capabilities, and initial settings.
+This file is used by the Task Generator to set up and configure the robots correctly for a simulation run.